RaviDasari/learn-ai-langgraph/README.md

 # 4-Day LangChain/LangGraph Series

-Welcome to the 4-day series on building Agentic AI applications with LangChain and LangGraph in Node.js.
+Welcome to the 4-day series on building Agentic AI applications with LangChain and LangGraph in Node.js and in Python.

 ## Why this Series?